Converting to Oracle: Write to an Existing Table

 Introduction

 As we have seen in previous tutorials, FME is often used to create a new database table from incoming data.
-However, in some cases it is necessary to write to a database table that already exists.
+However, in some cases, it is necessary to write to an existing database table.

 When writing to a table that exists, the workspace should reflect the table schema.
 This can be accomplished by importing the table schema from the database when adding the feature type writer.
 When adding a database writer, the ‘import from dataset…’ type writer.
 When adding a database writer, the ‘import from dataset…’ option allows the user to select a schema from a table that already exists.